meliton/Bash-Login-Script/README.md

 # Bash-Login-Script

-This login facility uses Bash to verify username and password pairs (but seriously... do not use this on a production server)<br><br>
+This login facility uses Bash to verify username and password pairs (but seriously... do not use this on a production server)<br>

 ### HOW IT WORKS
 The main file `index.html` takes a username and password then uses `GET` to send the pairs to the backend cgi.<br>